getbouncer/cardscan-android/README.md

 CardScan is available under paid and free licenses.
 See the [LICENSE](LICENSE) file for the full license text.

+###Quick summary:
-In short, CardScan is free for use forever for non-commercial applications, and free for use for 90 days for commercial applications, after which use must be discontinued or an agreement made with Bouncer Technologies, Inc.
+In short, CardScan will remain free forever for non-commercial applications, but use by commercial applications is limited to 90 days, after which time a licensing agreement is required.
+We're also adding some legal liability protections.

-Allowed:
+After this period commercial applications need to convert to a licensing agreement to continue to use CardScan.
+* Details of licensing (pricing, etc) are available at [https://cardscan.io/pricing](https://cardscan.io/pricing), or you can contact us at [license@getbouncer.com](mailto:license@getbouncer.com).

+###More detailed summary:
+What’s allowed under the new license:
+* Free use for any app for 90 days (for demos, evaluations, hackathons, etc).
-* Contributions (contributors must agree to the [CLA](Contributor%20License%20Agreement))
+* Contributions (contributors must agree to the [Contributor License Agreement](Contributor%20License%20Agreement))
-* Modifications as needed to work in your app
+* Any modifications as needed to work in your app
-* Inclusion and distributed in your app

-Not Allowed:
+What’s not allowed under the new license:
+* Commercial applications using the license for longer than 90 days without a license agreement.
+* Using us now in a commercial app today?
+No worries!
+Just email [license@getbouncer.com](mailto:license@getbouncer.com) and we’ll get you set up.
 * Redistribution under a different license
 * Removing attribution
 * Modifying logos
-* Use for more than 90 days in a commercial application
-* Sue Bouncer Technologies, Inc. for problems caused by this library
+* Indemnification: using this free software is ‘at your own risk’, so you can’t sue Bouncer Technologies, Inc. for problems caused by this library

+Questions?
+Concerns?
+Please email us at [license@getbouncer.com](mailto:license@getbouncer.com) or ask us on [slack](https://getbouncer.slack.com).